-Roth, U., 'Reading Pliny’s Junian Latins', in P. López Barja de Quiroga, C. Masi Doria and U. Roth (edd.), Beyond the Black Hole: Locating Junian Latins in the Roman Empire, Vol. 1 (2021), Ch.
+Roth, U., 'Reading Pliny’s Junian Latins', in P. López Barja, C. Masi Doria and U. Roth (edd.), Beyond the Black Hole: Locating Junian Latins in the Roman Empire, Vol. 1 (under consideration), Ch.
 8

 Roth, U., 'When in disgrace with fortune and men's eyes ...
-Livy (and Polybius) on the Gallic Sack of Rome', in A. Jönsson and A. Damtoft Poulsen (edd.), Usages of the Past in Roman Historiography (Lund: The Royal Society of Letters at Lund, 2020), in press
+Livy (and Polybius) on the Gallic Sack of Rome', in A. Damtoft Poulsen and A. Jönsson (edd.), Usages of the Past in Roman Historiography (Leiden: Brill, 2021), 115-145

 Roth, U., 'Paul and slavery: economic perspectives', in T. R. Blanton and R. Pickett (edd.), Paul and Economics.
 A Handbook (Minneapolis: Fortress Press, 2017), 155-182